Hypochondria (or Health Anxiety, or Illness Anxiety Disorder, or Hypochondriasis)

 Hypochondria Causes

-Finding an exact cause to Hypochondria is not straightforward because it really does vary from person to person.
+Finding an exact cause of Hypochondria is not straightforward because it does vary from person to person.
 Its subjectivity can be pin-pointed to common causes though.
 Some of these include:

 Why is Hypochondria/Health Anxiety dangerous?

-You’ll begin consulting your doctor or doctors on a regular basis until you reach the point where you no longer believe them because your research has told you otherwise.
+You’ll begin consulting your doctor or doctors regularly until you reach the point where you no longer believe them because your research has told you otherwise.
 You do things like constantly searching up symptoms on Google until you read the words ‘cancer’ or ‘heart disease’.

 How to Overcome Hypochondria

-Hypochondria can be a debilitating condition that can take over your life and make you feel constantly anxious and stressed.
-Here are some tips to overcome hypochondria and take back control of your life:
+Hypochondria can be a debilitating condition.
+It can take over your life and make you feel constantly anxious and stressed.
+Here are some tips that can be effective in breaking the cycle of health anxiety:

-- See a doctor regularly.
-This can help to put your mind at ease and reassure you that you are healthy.
+• See a doctor regularly.
+This can help put your mind at ease and reassure you that you are healthy.
 If you have a symptom, don’t assume the worst.
 It’s unlikely that you have a serious illness.
 Instead, focus on the facts and see your doctor if you’re worried.

-- Avoidance of health information.
-Try not to search or read or watch too much news about health or diseases.
+• Avoidance of health information.
+Try not to search, read, or watch too much news about health or diseases.
 This can only make your anxiety worse.

-- Challenge your negative thoughts.
-If you find yourself worrying about your health, you could try to challenge your negative thoughts.
-Take a step back and challenge your thoughts.
+• Challenge your negative thoughts.
+If you find yourself worrying about your health, try challenging your negative thoughts.
+Take a step back and question your thoughts.
 Are you really at risk for the health problem you are worried about?
 What is the evidence?
 Once you start to question your anxiety, you'll realize that much of it is irrational.

-- Connect with others.
-Talking to someone who understands what you're going through can be incredibly helpful.
+• Connect with others.
+Talk to someone who understands what you're going through – it can be incredibly helpful.
 There are many online and offline support groups for people with health anxiety.

-- Make time for things you enjoy.
+• Make time for things you enjoy.
 Don't let health anxiety take over your life.
 Make sure to schedule time for things you enjoy, like hobbies, spending time with family and friends, or going on walks.
-This will help you keep your mind off of your health anxiety and make sure you're still living a balanced life.
+This will help you keep your mind off your health anxiety and ensure you're still living a balanced life.

-- Seek professional help.
-If your anxiety is really affecting your life, then it may be time to seek professional help.
-A therapist can help you to understand and manage your anxiety.
+• Seek professional help.
+If your anxiety is affecting your life, it may be time to seek professional help.
+A therapist can help you understand and manage your anxiety.

 Hypochondria Treatment